realm/realm-kotlin/CONTRIBUTING.md

 Ideally all shared tests should be in `commonTest` with specific platform tests in `androidTest`/`macosTest`.
 However IntelliJ does not yet allow you to run common tests on Android from within the IDE](https://youtrack.jetbrains.com/issue/KT-46452), so we are using the following work-around:

 1) All "common" tests should be placed in the `packages/test-X/src/androidtest/kotlin/io/realm/test/shared` folder.
 They should be written using only common API's.
-I'e. use Kotlin Test, not JUnit.
+I.e. use Kotlin Test, not JUnit.
 This `io.realm.shared` package should only contain tests we plan to eventually move to `commonTest`.

 2) The `macosTest` shared tests would automatically be picked up from the `androidTests` as it is symlinked to `packages/test-X/src/androidtest/kotlin/io/realm/test/shared`.